 * Tests were statistically significant at the 0.05 level after Bonferroni correction.

-Appendix E (r
+Appendix 4

-Effect Size (r) of Differences in Distributions of Scores Established Through Pairwise Comparisons Following Friedman Tests for the Item ‘As far as you can Remember, how Important Were Each of These Things When you Decided Whether to Take a Language or not?
-For Students in the ‘Free Choice’ Group.
+Effect size (r) of differences in distributions of scores established through pairwise comparisons following Friedman tests for the item ‘As far as you can remember, how important were each of these things when you decided whether to take a language or not?
+For students in the ‘Free Choice’ group.